Afford is one of Australia’s longest serving disability service providers, dedicated to helping people with disability to shape their own lives.

 We transitioned into the National Disability Insurance Scheme, the greatest reform to Australian Health Care since Medicare.

-Marked an important change in the trajectory of Afford, with the appointment of Steven Herald to become Affords CEO.
-Afford underwent a re-branding and positioning to align with the changes within the disability sector.
-The revised logo represented the ‘freedom to soar’ with a person being carried into the sky by wings made up of colourful origami cranes.
+This year marked an important change in our trajectory with the appointment of Steven Herald as CEO.
+AFFORD became ‘Afford’ and underwent a re-branding.
+The new logo representing the ‘freedom to soar’ with a person being carried into the sky by wings of colourful origami cranes.

 The first ever Gala Ball for people living with lifelong disabilities was held in NSW.
 The Afford Gala Ball is the only event of its kind in the disability sector, and continues to grow with events now held in New South Wales, Queensland and Victoria.